 Bask in the splendor of the beautiful orchids at the National Orchid Garden.

-As you enjoy a romantic walk along the paths of the garden, you’ll encounter lush green tunnels and the vibrant colors of over 1000 species of orchid.
+As you enjoy a romantic walk along the paths of the garden, you’ll see lush green tunnels and the vibrant colors of over 1000 species of orchid.

-Charming statues and fountains complement the verdure, creating an idyllic backdrop for a peaceful stroll.
+Statues and fountains complement the garden, creating the perfect backdrop for a peaceful stroll.

 Don’t miss the National Orchid Garden, located at the Singapore Botanic Gardens!